wizcamp/wizcamp-realms-demo/session-guides/SESSION-08-instruction.md

 - **User preferences** - Music toggle and volume controls
 - **Component integration** - Audio controls in game interface

-- **Motivation:** "Your complete game will have professional audio features!"
+- **Motivation:** "Your complete game will have awesome audio features!"